LIGHTIDEA-DEV/.github/docs/DEVELOPER-ONBOARDING-WORKFLOW.md

 It explains:

-* How to access and clone repos
+* How to authenticate and clone repositories
 * How our branches work (`dev`, `main`, `feature/*`, `hotfix/*`)
 * What you should be able to do (and what you should **not** be able to do)
 * How to validate that your access and workflow are correct